TheSpiritMan/FirstCRUDApplication/README.md

 docker run -t --link mysql_docker:mysql -p 5555:5555 thespiritman/firstcrudapplication:latest
 ```
 - Using `--link` flag will link the container of our project with the container of mysql named as `mysql_docker`.
 - Since our project is initially running in port 5555.
-So using `-p` flag will forward the port to 8080 in our machine.
+So using `-p` flag will forward the port to 5555 in our machine.

+# Docker-Compose
+- `docker-compose.yml` can be found in the home directory.
+So we can easily build and start our container using it.

+- Command:
+    ```
+    docker-compose up -d
+    ```

+- It will take some time to build and load the container.

+# Check the Project
-- Now, visit the link `http://localhost:5555` in your browser.
+- Visit the link `http://localhost:5555` in your browser.
 If everything goes well, the webpage must load.